Parohodov/service-articles/README.md

 - clone project
 - open project root directory
 - run mvn-clean-install.bat - to build project
-- run install-app.bat file to set up application.
+- run setup-app.bat file to set up application.
 This command will create and populate ArticleService directory
 - to run an application => ArticleService\run.bat
 - link to localhost:8080/ or localhost:8080/articles